EvilEyedPigeon/fullstack-nanodegee-conference/ConferenceCentral_Complete/README.md

 If you are interesting in speakers from your favaourite company or organization, you can use the `getSpeakerByOranisation` query to list them.

+## Query related problem
+### The Problem
+Udacity asked about the following query.
+What if you don't like sessions that are workshops and don't like sessions after 7 pm.
+The problem here is that there are two inequality filters on two different properties.
+One of the restricts of Datastore is that an inequality filter can only be applied to at most one propertry in a query to the Datastore.

+### A solution
+One solution would be to split the problem into two queries, one for the session type and one for the start time.
+This will produce two lists of keys, which can be turned into [Phython sets][8] as keys are unique.
+We can then get the intersection of these to sets with `intersection` method or the equlaivant `&` operator.
+The result will be sessions that are not workshops and before 7 pm.
+This solution has been implemented in the method `conference.getNonWorkshopSessionsBefore7`.

 [1]: https://developers.google.com/appengine
 [2]: http://python.org